 The Center for English Proficiency / English Bridge Program provides non-native English-speaking students with the English language education they need to succeed academically, professionally, and socially.

 Promoting cultural awareness, citizenship, critical thinking, and ethical behavior, Intensive English Language courses run during the Fall and Spring terms, as well as during the Summer months.
-Lasting approximately 15 weeks, these instructor-guided classes meet for four hours daily from Sunday through Thursday and develop three skill sets: Reading/Vocabulary, Listening/ Speaking, and Writing/Grammar.
+Lasting approximately 15 weeks, these instructor-guided classes meet for four hours daily from Sunday through Thursday and develop the four skills of Listening, Speaking, Reading, and Writing.

-Helping undergraduate students develop their verbal and written English abilities, the Intensive English Language Program improves students’ overall competence in academic learning skills and computer use, at the basic level, while at the advanced level, students engage in more complex writing, group discussions, and oral presentations, as well as developing their university-level academic English vocabulary and reading skills.
+Helping undergraduate students develop their verbal and written English abilities, the English Bridge Program improves students’ overall competence in academic learning skills.
+Students engage in complex writing, group discussions, and oral presentations, as well as developing their university-level academic English vocabulary and reading skills.